stealjs/steal-qunit/README.md

 # steal-qunit

-This provides a bower installable QUnit that fires off all tests when the app has finished loading.
+This provides an npm installable QUnit that fires off all tests when the app has finished loading.

 ## Install